Overview

 Takepayments fees and contract

 Takepayments offers standard, 18-month contracts with their card machines.
-Only the Easy Deal has a hefty setup fee (£150 + VAT), whereas the other packages have no setup fee.
+The Easy Deal has a high setup fee (£150 + VAT), whereas the other packages have no setup fee.
 In general, the company takes pride in stating all fees upfront to avoid surprises later on.

 Takepayments will set you up with two contracts: